bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_2.rst

 Rendering different glyphs
 --------------------------

-Bokeh's :ref:`plotting <userguide_plotting>` interface supports many different glyphs, such as lines, bars, hex tiles, or other polygons.
+Bokeh's :ref:`plotting <ug_basic>` interface supports many different glyphs, such as lines, bars, hex tiles, or other polygons.

 .. seealso::
    A full list of all supported glyph methods is available in Bokeh's reference guide for the |figure| function.
-For detailed information on Bokeh's glyphs, see :ref:`userguide_plotting` in Bokeh's user guide.
+For detailed information on Bokeh's glyphs, see :ref:`ug_basic` in Bokeh's user guide.

 Rendering circles